mailsac/mailsac-integration-test-java/README.md

     }
    ```

-5. Add a `purgeInbox()` method which makes a DELETE request to `api/addresses/{email}/messages`.
+4. Add a `purgeInbox()` method which makes a DELETE request to `api/addresses/{email}/messages`.
    This requires the inbox to be private, which is a paid feature of Mailsac.
+   The advantage of using this feature is to ensure each run of the test is not
+   tainted by a previous test run.

+   This section of code should be added to the existing `AppTest` class.

     ```java
    public class AppTest {
+     //...
      @BeforeEach
      @AfterEach
      // purgeInbox cleans up all messages in the inbox before and after running each test,